-We present \tool, a novel method for optimizing both the model size of Code LLMs and their inference programs, particularly for statically-typed programming languages such as C. Our approach integrates two key components: (1) a model compression technique inspired by product quantization, which clusters model parameters into codebooks and quantizes them to lower bit widths while ensuring that outputs remain within a bounded error, as well as synthesizing the inference program for the quantized model; and (2) a compilation pass integrated into LLVM that automatically detects and replaces unoptimized General Matrix-Vector Multiplication (GEMV) operations—the most computationally intensive component in code models—with implementations from Basic Linear Algebra Subprograms (BLAS) libraries, which are highly optimized for runtime performance.
-The output of \tool is an optimized and compiled executable for running selected Code LLMs.
-We evaluate \tool on three popular Code LLMs—Code Llama, MagicCoder, and OpenCodeInterpreter, achieving up to 10.5$\times$ faster inference, 6.4$\times$ lower memory usage, and 10.5$\times$ reduction in energy consumption compared with their original inference pipeline, while maintaining accuracy close to that of the full-precision models (with an average loss of only 0.27\% in pass@1).
-Furthermore, \tool outperforms the state-of-the-art \textsc{int8} quantization baseline, achieving up to 6.96\% higher pass@1 accuracy, 2.2$\times$ speedup, and 1.6$\times$ memory usage reduction, which demonstrates the effectiveness of our approach.
+We evaluate \tool on three popular Code LLMs, namely Code Llama, MagicCoder, and OpenCodeInterpreter, achieving up to 10.5$\times$ faster inference, 6.4$\times$ lower memory usage, and 10.5$\times$ lower energy consumption compared with their original inference pipelines, while preserving accuracy close to the full-precision models, with an average loss of only 0.27\% in pass@1. \tool also outperforms the state-of-the-art \textsc{int8} quantization baseline, achieving up to 6.96\% higher pass@1 accuracy, 2.2$\times$ speedup, and 1.6$\times$ memory reduction, which demonstrates the effectiveness of our approach.

 \ccsdesc[500]{Software and its engineering~Source code generation} \ccsdesc[500]{Computing methodologies~Artificial intelligence}

 \keywords{Large Language Models, Compilers, Matrix Multiplication, LLVM}